 This is another school that exclusively offers an interior design program.
 Students from this school have been recognized in international design competitions.
-Additionally, undergraduate students participate in the Institute's internship program, which allows them to gain experience working for design firms while still in college.
+Additionally, undergraduates can participate in the Institute's internship program, which allows them to gain experience working for design firms while still in college.

 Laguna College of Art and Design — Laguna Beach